 The absolute pinnacle of quality in diamonds, this means no inclusions and no blemishes at all inside or outside the stone.
 Absolute perfection.
 These are the stones we would all love to own.
 However, much like very large or colourless diamonds, these very rare stones usually come with the price tag to match.

 Internally Flawless (IF)

-Completely free of anything inclusions (on the inside of the stone) but may have a slight or tiny imperfection (or Blemish) to the outside of the stone.
+Completely free of any inclusions (on the inside of the stone) but may have a slight or tiny imperfection (or blemish) to the outside of the stone.

 Very Very Slightly Included (VVS1-VVS2)

-This clarity grade, as you can see, is split into two sub grades to differentiate between levels of quality, with 1 being the higher grade.
-VVS stones have either inclusions or blemishes and sometimes both, but, these imperfections are minute and are extremely or very difficult to find.
+This clarity grade is split into two sub grades to differentiate between levels of quality, with 1 being the higher grade.
+VVS stones have either inclusions or blemishes and sometimes both, but these imperfections are minute and are extremely or very difficult to find.
 These would even be hard for a skilled grader to see under 10x magnification, and they are still a very high-quality.

 Very Slightly Included (VS1-VS2)